RickBrazAbreu/DragonBall-CLIENT/README.md

-# PETS APP CLIENT
+# SAYAN CLIENTE SIDE

- This is a client for our pets app.
-It It will user to see, and create new pets m, as well as edit them and the toys
+ This is a client for our Dragon BAll SUper Sayan app.
+The user will be able to see the list of super Sayan or any other character fr om DBZ ..
+Also Cliente can create new Character!

 ## User Stories